ic-cubesat/javascript101/presentation.md

 a webpage should look.
 * Can be included directly in HTML `<style>` tags or referenced from an external .css file
-* Is a series of rules of the type *All header elements should be bold and red"
+* Is a series of rules of the type *All header elements should be bold and red*

 --